youcefgheffari3/youcefgheffari3/README.md

 I am a postgraduate AI Engineer and researcher, with a strong focus on developing intelligent systems in the fields of **Computer Vision** and **Machine Learning**.
 My work centers on building AI models that enable machines to understand, analyze, and interact with the world through visual data.
 I am passionate about leveraging artificial intelligence to solve complex, real-world problems across domains such as computer vision, natural language processing, and robotics.

-I am currently pursuing my **postgraduate studies in Artificial Intelligence** at the **University of Science and Technology of Oran (USTO), Algeria**, where I am actively developing my expertise in AI with a particular focus on **Computer Vision**.
+I recently complete my **Master's studies in Artificial Intelligence** at the **University of Science and Technology of Oran (USTO), Algeria**, where I was actively developing my expertise in AI with a particular focus on **Computer Vision**.
 My ongoing academic and research efforts are aimed at building a strong foundation to advance towards a **PhD in Computer Vision**.

 Outside of academia, I actively engage in continuous learning through **O'Reilly publications**, **Coursera**, and **IBM AI programs**, expanding my knowledge in modern AI technologies and best practices in AI engineering.